NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 # Features:

 - Roy: As the leader of the Civilization.
-- A United Alliance of Lycia: Along with the cities and towns featured in game.
+- A United Alliance of Lycia: Along with the cities and towns featured in FE6 and FE7.
 - Fire Emblem 6 Units: Featuring Pegasus Knights, Paladins, Snipers, Wyvern Lords, Etc.
 - Roy as a hero unit!
 - And more!